Maybe I’m clever, or maybe I’m just lazy.

 The reason I recommend this tactic is because you don’t want to push your potential customer off your landing page.
 Instead, you want to keep them in buy mode as long as possible to maximize your conversion rate.

 Doing it this way, you get the best of both worlds: SEO benefits, a high conversion rate and a better customer experience in case the concise answer isn’t clear enough.

 FAQs are an integral part of any well-thought-out sales funnel.
 Everyone knows what they are, but not everyone uses them to their full potential.

-That can be to your benefit.
+That can be used to your benefit.
 Try implementing at least one of the tips above, and see how it affects your sales.

 - FAQs make customers comfortable with purchasing by clearly and definitively answering their most burning questions.
 You can also set clear expectations regarding product/service value and the flexibility of your purchase terms.

-- Your site’s conversion rate could increase if you create blog posts or other landing pages around answers your customers want to know more about.
+- Your site’s conversion rate could increase if you create blog posts or other landing pages around the answers your customers want to know more about.
 This also helps with SEO!

 - If your FAQs are a wall of text, this sends a “do not engage” signal to your customer.
-Make sure your FAQs are well-organized in question-and-answer format.
+Make sure your FAQs are well-organized in a question-and-answer format.
 Use quotes around your questions to help them sound like they’re coming from actual customers.